Title

 (3) Statute of limitations.
 A claim for a violation of this Section must be filed in court within four years of the date when a reasonably diligent person should have discovered that such violation occurred.

 SECTION 2.
-This Ordinance shall take effect immediately.
+This Ordinance shall take effect 90 days after it is adopted into law.

 __________________________________